 A wild card that can be specified in subscriptions to match a single level in a topic.

-- SOAP An XML based language defined by the World Wide Web Consortium (W3C) for sending data between applications.
-SOAP is transport and platform neutral. - SQL See Structured Query Language. - A Java extension allowing static Structured Query Language statements to be embedded within Java code.
+SOAP An XML based language defined by the World Wide Web Consortium (W3C) for sending data between applications.
+SOAP is transport and platform neutral.